JtPerez-Acle/JtPerez-Acle/README.md

 ---

 ### Highlights
-- **NeuroSpark:** A portfolio of my AI projects, blockchain solutions, and data workflows, built with real-world functionality in mind.
+- **NeuroSpark:** My current fixiation and the project I'm working on.

 ---